DevExpress-Examples/asp-net-web-forms-editors-create-registration-form/Readme.md

 ![](images/a51f7ab9-732a-4b84-a8b2-f8dce6edb684.jpg)

 ### 2.4.
-Setting the ASPxDateEdit's calendar initial date
+Set the ASPxDateEdit's calendar initial date

 We use ASPxDateEdit for the end-user's birth date.
 However, when we open the editor's calendar, it displays the current date.
 Let's change the initial visible date.
 We will use the [Client-Side Functionality](http://documentation.devexpress.com/#AspNet/CustomDocument6908) of our controls to manipulate controls on the client side.